-Although this study is one of the first to investigate the mediating effects of occupational burnout between organizational commitment satisfaction among and job radiologic technologists in the private hospitals in the Davao Region (Region XI), it has a few limitations that must be carefully addressed.
+Although this study is one of the first to investigate the mediating effects of occupational burnout between organizational commitment iob satisfaction among radiologic and technologists in the private hospitals in the Davao Region (Region XI), it has a few limitations that must be carefully addressed.
 This study will only be conducted within Davao Region (Region XI), excluding radiologic technologists employed at the government hospital and clinics in the surrounding area.
 The study will employ a descriptive research methodology, specifically a correlational approach.